ashisha7i/wordle-bubbles-bookmarklet/README.md

 - Add a Bookmark to your browser
 - Choose any name you like (I chose `Worbbles`)
 - Put the code from [bookmarklet-minified.js](bookmarklet-minified.js) in the `URL` field (see screenshot below)
-- Click on the created bookmark to copy the current board to clipboard.

 ![image](https://user-images.githubusercontent.com/896590/227413300-280a4c17-261c-48b8-9d8c-32ef04b453e5.png)

+Now you can click on the created bookmark(let) to execute the script and copy the current board to clipboard.

+Click Away and have fun!! 🖱️